Star1xr/ZL2-OfflineAccFix/README.md

 ## 🌐 Language and Translation Support

-This fork supports the same translations as Zalith Launcher 2.
+This fork uses translations of Zalith Launcher 2.
 To contribute translations or improvements, please consider contributing upstream to the [Zalith Launcher 2 Weblate project](https://hosted.weblate.org/projects/zalithlauncher2).

 ## 📦 Build Instructions (For Developers)